vicmoh/dynamic-string-api/README.md

 # Dynamic String API for C

-This is an API to make coding much easier in C.
+This is an API to make string coding much easier in C.
-Since, string is an array or char, the API uses preprocessor of char*  which act as String.
-Hence you can pass string around through char* parameter.
+This will make coding style a bit more similar to higher level like Java, JavaScript and Dart.

 ## Installation of API